nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Prescription start and end dates.

 Start date is mandatory.
 Where there is a defined expiry or end date the end date **MUST** be supplied.

-For acute prescriptions no specific end date **SHALL** be supplied.
+For `MedicationRequest` instances where `intent` is set to `plan`:

+* For repeats and repeat dispensed this refers to the period of the plan (the entire cycle of prescriptions).
+* For acutes this refers to the period of the prescription issue

+For `MedicationRequest` instances where `intent` is set to `order`:

+* This refers to the period of the prescription issue.

 ### dispenseRequest.quantity ###